ChristopherLey/Transformer/README.md

     python train.py

 to train the model.
-If you want to run the model with a different configuration simple specify
+If you want to run the model with a different configuration simply specify

     python train.py --config ./path/to/config.yaml